dccartagena/dccartagena.github.io/_posts/2022-10-29-embrace-the-winter.md

     <figcaption>A guy from a tropical country enjoying the snow</figcaption>
 </div>

 <sub>*Disclaimer: This post represents my personal opinion.
-I am not responsible for any content on external sites.</sub>
+I am not responsible for any content on external sites.
+And this is not health advice.</sub>